Is There a Dimmer Outlook Ahead for Elys Game Technology Corp. (ELYS)?

 Is It Worth Investing in Elys Game Technology Corp.
 (NASDAQ :ELYS) Right Now?

-The average price from analysts is $8.00.
-ELYS currently public float of 8.81M and currently shorts hold a 6.70% ratio of that float.
-Today, the average trading volume of ELYS was 668.65K shares.
+The average price from analysts is $6.78, which is $2.52 above the current price.
+ELYS currently public float of 8.66M and currently shorts hold a 6.83% ratio of that float.
+Today, the average trading volume of ELYS was 833.69K shares.

 ELYS’s Market Performance

-ELYS stocks went down by -8.24% for the week, with a monthly jump of 108.00% and a quarterly performance of 86.83%, while its annual performance rate touched -25.00%.
-The volatility ratio for the week stands at 12.53% while the volatility levels for the past 30 days are set at 15.36% for Elys Game Technology Corp..
-The simple moving average for the period of the last 20 days is 61.02% for ELYS stocks with a simple moving average of 61.73% for the last 200 days.
+ELYS stocks went up by 42.95% for the week, with a monthly jump of 193.79% and a quarterly performance of 131.52%, while its annual performance rate touched -0.70%.
+The volatility ratio for the week stands at 20.13% while the volatility levels for the past 30 days are set at 17.65% for Elys Game Technology Corp..
+The simple moving average for the period of the last 20 days is 57.25% for ELYS stocks with a simple moving average of 80.31% for the last 200 days.

-During the last 5 trading sessions, ELYS rose by +20.89%, which changed the moving average for the period of 200-days by +17.00% in comparison to the 20-day moving average, which settled at $2.48.
-In addition, Elys Game Technology Corp. saw -21.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ELYS rose by +42.95%, which changed the moving average for the period of 200-days by +57.78% in comparison to the 20-day moving average, which settled at $2.85.
+In addition, Elys Game Technology Corp. saw 7.85% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ELYS starting from Pasquini Luca, who purchase 1,000 shares at the price of $3.15 back on Dec 14.
-After this action, Pasquini Luca now owns 822,975 shares of Elys Game Technology Corp., valued at $3,150 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ELYS starting from Ciavarella Michele, who purchase 42,000 shares at the price of $3.79 back on Dec 16.
+After this action, Ciavarella Michele now owns 407,441 shares of Elys Game Technology Corp., valued at $158,990 using the latest closing price.

-Ciavarella Michele, the Chief Executive Officer of Elys Game Technology Corp., purchase 58,000 shares at $3.02 during a trade that took place back on Dec 11, which means that Ciavarella Michele is holding 365,441 shares at $175,028 based on the most recent closing price.
+Pasquini Luca, the Vice President of Technology of Elys Game Technology Corp., purchase 1,000 shares at $3.15 during a trade that took place back on Dec 14, which means that Pasquini Luca is holding 822,975 shares at $3,150 based on the most recent closing price.

 Stock Fundamentals for ELYS